Certified Nursing Assistant FAQs

-Every 2 years, in-service hours shall include: Bloodborne Pathogens, Infection Control; Domestic Violence; Documentation & Legal Aspects for CNAs; Resident Rights; Communication with impaired clients; CPR skills; and Medical Error Prevention/Safety.
+The biennial renewal in-service hours shall include: Blood-borne Pathogens, Infection Control; Domestic Violence; Documentation & Legal Aspects for CNAs; Resident Rights; Communication with impaired clients; CPR skills; and Medical Error Prevention/Safety.
 A CNA’s agency or facility may require their employees to complete specific in-service hours as part of their employment.

 Yes, background screening is required by Florida law for this certificate/license.
 All offenses are reviewed.

-If the result of his background report shows arrests and offenses, or incomplete dispositions, they will receive a notice from the Board office requesting additional information.
+If the result of his background report shows arrests and offenses, or incomplete dispositions, they will receive a notice from the Background Screening Unit requesting additional information.
 Depending on the types and seriousness of the offenses, the applicant’s file may go before the Board of Nursing for further review.
 If the Board denies the applicant’s file, the applicant will receive an official Intent to Deny Order and will have right of appeal.

 If I go through the Nurse Aide Training and there’s something in my background, will I still be allowed to work the four (4) month grace period?